jack4Lindsay/tag/README.md

 # netGame
-An online multiplayer game about sheep.
+An online multiplayer game of tag.

 NetGame originally was a practice range for network programming as I began to develop more network-based software.
 However, it has changed into something much more than that!